Quantum Experiments at Space Scale: Secure key distribution

 The main instrument on board QUESS is a "Sagnac effect" interferometer.
-This is a device which generates pairs of entangled photons, allowing one of each to be transmitted to the ground.
+This is a device that generates pairs of entangled photons, allowing one of each to be transmitted to the ground.
 This will allow QUESS to perform Quantum key distribution (QKD) – the transmission of a secure cryptographic key that can be used to encrypt and decrypt messages – to two ground stations.
 QKD theoretically offers truly secure communication.
-In QKD, two parties who want to communicate share a random secret key transmitted using pairs of entangled photons sent with random polarization, with each party receiving one half of the pair.
+In QKD, two parties who want to communicate share a random secret key transmitted using pairs of entangled photons sent with random polarization, with each party receiving one-half of the pair.
 This secret key can then be used as a one-time pad, allowing the two parties to communicate securely through normal channels.
 Any attempt to eavesdrop on the key will disturb the entangled state in a detectable way.
 QKD has been attempted on Earth, both with direct line-of-sight between two observatories, and using fibre optic cables to transmit the photons.
-However, fibre optics and the atmosphere both cause scattering which destroys the entangled state, and this limits the distance over which QKD can be carried out.
+However, fiber optics and the atmosphere both cause scattering, which destroys the entangled state, and this limits the distance over which QKD can be carried out.
 Sending the keys from an orbiting satellite results in less scattering, which allows QKD to be performed over much greater distances.

-In addition, QUESS tests some of the basic foundations of quantum mechanics.
-Bell's theorem says that no local hidden-variable theory can ever reproduce the predictions of quantum physics, and QUESS will be able to test the principle of locality over 1200 km.
+In addition, QUESS could test some of the basic foundations of quantum mechanics.
+Bell's theorem says that no local hidden-variable theory can ever reproduce the predictions of quantum physics, and QUESS was able to test the principle of locality over 1200 km.

+The quantum key distribution experiment won American Association for the Advancement of Science (AAAS)'s Newcomb Cleveland Prize in 2018 for its contribution to laying the foundation for ultra-secure communication networks of the future.